sm2302-aug23/.github/profile/README.md

 # SM-2302 Software for Mathematicians

-14-week FOS major option (mathematics) running in August semester.
+A 14-week compuitational module for mathematics majors (FOS major option) running in August semester.

 ## Instructors